 The buffer itself responds to five queries all specified with the name buffer and the possible values: empty, full, failure, requested, and unrequested.
 Each query will return t if the condition is true and nil if it is false.
 The first three query values, empty, full, and failure, are determined based on whether there is a chunk in the buffer and whether or not the failure flag for the buffer has been set.
 Only one of those queries will be true at a time.
 If the buffer contains a chunk then full will be true.
 If the failure flag has been set then failure will be true (it is not possible to set the failure flag if there is a chunk in the buffer).
 If neither of those is true then empty will be true.
-The other two queries indicate whether the chunk which is in the buffer or the failure flag, if it is set, was the result of a request or not.
-The determination of whether a chunk or failure flag in the buffer was the result of a request is indicated when calling the command that sets that item (see the Using Buffers section for details).
+The other two queries indicate whether the chunk which is in the buffer or the failure flag in the buffer was the result of a request or not.
+The determination of whether a chunk or failure flag in the buffer section for details).
 If there is no chunk in the buffer and the failure flag is not set then both of those queries will be false.